- The thyroid is a gland in the neck, near the base of the throat, that helps control some of your body’s metabolic processes.

 - Hyperthyroidism can be treated with medications, radioactive iodine therapy or surgery.

 Your thyroid is a gland in your neck, near the base of your throat.
 Your thyroid gland makes hormones that help control some of your body’s metabolic processes, such as your heart rate, blood pressure, body temperature and weight.

 What is hyperthyroidism?

-Other symptoms and signs can include:
+Other symptoms and signs may include:

-- an enlarged thyroid (goitre)
+- a large thyroid (goitre)

 - eye problems